 - Procedure A: As new agreements are received, the retention date, if required by the grantor to be different than what is stipulated in the chart below, shall be written on the lower right corner of the first page as follows: "Retain until mm/dd/yyyy". - Procedure B: Confidentiality shall be maintained for all sensitive records including personnel and payroll records by maintaining them in a location with restricted access, such as a locked filing cabinet or server folder with restricted access.
 Personnel records shall be organized per section "XII.
-Personnel Records" of the Council's "Personnel Policy & Employee Handbook". - Procedure C: Each year, the Office Manager, or designee, will review a list of all records that have reached the retention end (destruction) date and will confirm that the records can be destroyed or determine that they will be archived. - Procedure D: Records to be archived shall be scanned and saved onto a hard disk, such as the server, with the following naming convention: RecordTypeCode_Identifier_EndDateRecord, where the format for the end date of the record is yyyymmdd.
+Personnel Records" of the Council's "Personnel Policy & Employee Handbook". - Procedure C: Each year, the Office Manager, or designee, will review a list of all records that have reached the retention end (destruction) date and will confirm that the records can be destroyed or determine that they will be archived. - Procedure D: Records to be archived shall be scanned and saved onto a hard disk, such as the server, with the following naming convention: RecordTypeCode\Identifier\EndDateRecord, where the format for the end date of the record is yyyymmdd.
 RecordTypeCode is indicated in the retention table below.
 An Identifier may not apply to all records.
-However, for common record types the Identifier format is as follows: - Income agreement: Quickbooks 3 digit numerical code followed by a dash, followed by 5 digit grant code. - o Expenditure agreement: expense agreement number. - o Personnel record: LastnameFirstnameMiddleinitial, where middle initial is only required if there is more than one employee with the same first and last name. - o Tax return: FY##-##.
+However, for common record types the Identifier format is as follows: - i.
+Income agreement: Quickbooks 3 digit numerical code followed by a dash, followed by 5 digit grant code.
+Example: 100-55555. - ii.
+Expenditure agreement: expense agreement number, which is the last two digits of the year of execution followed by a dash, followed by a 3 digit number assigned sequentially.
+Example: 17-001. - iii.
+Personnel record: LastnameFirstnameMiddleinitial, where middle initial is only required if there is more than one employee with the same first and last name. - iv.
+Tax return: According to Council Fiscal Year FY##-##.